Molecuardo/websec-ies-cam/README.md

 This project requires the following dependencies:

-- **Programming Language:** JavaScript
+- **Programming Language:** Pythton and JavaScript
-- **Package Manager:** Npm, Cmake, Bower, Yarn
+- **Package Manager:** Npm

 ### Installation

-Build websec-ies-cam from the source and intsall dependencies:
+Build websec-ies-cam from the source and install dependencies:

 1. **Clone the repository:**